Parnate: starting and adjusting the dose

 Insomnia and its treatment

-Incidentally, the same long adaption period applies to severe insomnia: this often resolves completely with time — sometimes three months, or even more.
+Incidentally, the same long adaption period applies to severe insomnia: this sometimes resolves completely with time — sometimes three months, or even more.

-The lady who had a letter published in CNS Spectrums, in response to my 2017 editorial in that journal (6), said she had severe insomnia for around three months.
-Interestingly, she noted that when she was awake in the night her thoughts were of pleasant past achievements and events.
-Indeed, her doctor wondered if she was manic.
+The lady who had a letter published in CNS Spectrums, in response to my 2017 editorial in that journal , said she had severe insomnia for around three months (see ‘patient stories’).
+Interestingly, she noted that when she was awake in the night her thoughts were of pleasant past achievements and events, not horrible depressive thoughts, or dreams.
+Indeed, her doctor wondered if she was manic (she was not).
 Her hypotension also lasted at least three months.

-In the interim, trazodone seems to work well for insomnia and nortriptyline can be useful too (both are potent 5-HT2A antagonists), like-wise doxepin (or quetiapine — if you must, and do not care about the cost to the health-care budget).
-The fact that most texts, and most psychiatrists, think those drugs cannot be combined safely with TCP is simply a testimony to lack of knowledge and experience.
+In the interim, trazodone seems to work well for insomnia and nortriptyline can be useful too (both are potent 5-HT2A antagonists), like-wise the potent central antihistamine effects of doxepin (or quetiapine — if you must, and do not care about the cost to the health-care budget) can be helpful; although both these drugs substantially promote weight gain in larger doses given for longer periods of time.
+The fact that most texts, and most psychiatrists, think the drugs above cannot be combined safely with TCP is simply a testimony to lack of knowledge and experience.

 Melatonin helps some.